-This decadent chocolate espresso cake is made with four chocolate espresso cake layers, and frosted with espresso ganache frosting.
+This decadent chocolate espresso cake is made with chocolate espresso cake layers and frosted with chocolate espresso ganache frosting.

 For more delicious chocolate cake recipes, check out my chocolate hazelnut cake, chocolate mayonnaise cake, chocolate brooklyn blackout cake, chocolate caramel cake, and Matildas chocolate cake.